Modeling Stochastic Conditional Dynamics from Sparse Observations via Kernel-Stabilized Flow Matching: Dynamic Mass Transport Methods

 \subsection{Schr\"odinger Bridge}

-The Schr\"odinger bridge problem aims to identify the most likely stochastic mapping between arbitrary marginal distributions $\mathbb{P}_0 = \mu_0$ and $\mathbb{P}_1 = \mu_1$ with respect to a given reference process $\mathbb{Q}$ \citep{cuturi_sinkhorn_2013,leonard_survey_2013,schrodinger_sur_1932}, defined as $\mathbb{P}_{t}^* = \argmin_{\mathbb{P}_0 = \mu_0,\mathbb{P}_1 = \mu_1}\textrm{KL}(\mathbb{P}_t \rVert \mathbb{Q}_t)$.
-Frequently, $\mathbb{Q}$ is taken to be $\mathbb{Q}=\sigma\mathbb{W}$, where $\mathbb{W}$ is standard Brownian motion, otherwise known as the \textit{diffusion Schr\"odinger bridge} \citep{de_bortoli_diffusion_2021, chen_generating_2022, vargas_machine-learning_2021, bunne_schrodinger_2023, shi_diffusion_2023}.
+The Schr\"odinger bridge problem aims to identify the most likely stochastic mapping between arbitrary marginal distributions $\mathbb{P}_0 = \mu_0$ and $\mathbb{P}_1 = \mu_1$ with respect to a given reference process $\mathbb{Q}$ \citep{cuturi_sinkhorn_2013,leonard_survey_2013,schrodinger_sur_1932}, defined as $\mathbb{P}_{t}^* = \argmin_{\mathbb{P}_0 = \mu_0,\mathbb{P}_1 = \mu_1}\textrm{KL}(\mathbb{P}_t \lVert \mathbb{Q}_t)$.
+Frequently, $\mathbb{Q}$ is taken to be $\mathbb{Q}=\sigma\mathbb{W}$, where $\mathbb{W}$ is standard Brownian motion, otherwise known as the \textit{diffusion Schr\"odinger bridge} \citep{de_bortoli_diffusion_2021, vargas_machine-learning_2021, bunne_schrodinger_2023, shi_diffusion_2023}.

 Prior work has elucidated a rich relationship between the Schr\"odinger bridge problem and OT, in particular entropy-regularized OT \citep{leonard_survey_2013,mikami_duality_2006,mikami_monges_2004,leonard_schrodinger_2010}.
-More specifically, with the reference process assumed as standard Brownian motion, the marginals of the dynamic Schr\"odinger bridge can be considered to be a mixture of Brownian bridges weighted by the \textit{static} entropic OT map \citep{leonard_schrodinger_2010, leonard_survey_2013}
+More specifically, with the reference process assumed as standard Brownian motion, the marginals of the dynamic Schr\"odinger bridge can be considered to be a mixture of Brownian bridges weighted by the \textit{static} entropic OT coupling, a construction reminiscent to the marginalization of probability paths in FM $p_t(x) = \int p_t(x|z)d\pi^{*}_{\varepsilon}(z)$ \citep{leonard_schrodinger_2010, leonard_survey_2013}.

-In this reframing, the diffusion Schr\"odinger bridge can be approximated through a collection of marginal Brownian bridges defined as $p_t(x|z) = \mathcal{N}(x;(1-t)x_0 + tx_1, \sigma^2 t(1-t))$, with diffusion coefficient $\sigma$; a construction reminiscent to the marginalization of probability paths in FM.